cloudytraveller/Proxia/README.md

 The main goal of this this is to anonymize yourself and your server members in a Discord server.
 Proxia can't be turned off

+Althrough Proxia supports multiple guilds, it's highly recommended you stick to having the bot in one guild.

 # Installation

 TODO